Lee Valley Tools: History

-Lee Valley Tools is notable for enforcing and codifying the concept of “pay slope” limiting the pay at the highest levels in the company based on what the lowest paid employees earn.
-They earned a slot in the Forbes Top 500 Employers list in 2018.
+Partly because of the company policy of enforcing and codifying the concept of “pay slope” limiting the pay at the highest levels in the company based on what the lowest paid employees earn, Lee Valley Tools earned a slot in the Forbes Top 500 Employers list in 2018.

+In 2023, Lee Valley Tools had 18 stores, accounting for about half of its sales.

 Consumer sales

-The primary business is mail-order and retail, purveying mainly woodworking and gardening tools and equipment, as well as woodworking hardware and gifts.
+The primary business is mail-order and retail, purveying mainly woodworking and gardening tools and equipment, as well as woodworking hardware, cookware and gifts.
 The consumer part of the business runs under the main company name, Lee Valley Tools.
+In the retail stores customers make their selections from a catalogue (originally paper, now electronic), fill out a form listing what they want, and then wait for their number to be called for assistance.
+When the number is called, staff will locate and retrieve the items from the warehouse.
+In the original Lee Valley Tools store in Ottawa there was a small framed sign behind the counter reading, "If it's in stock, we have it."

 Veritas Tools

 Lee Valley also has a manufacturing arm, called Veritas Tools.
 Veritas makes many woodworking hand-tools, including hand planes, marking gauges and other measuring tools, router tables, sharpening systems, and numerous other gadgets.
 Veritas does research and development activities for the factory line, and has developed and patented many innovative designs.